OndrejKunc/flutter_dynamic_forms/packages/dynamic_forms_generator/README.md

 * `customformElement` - name of the other component
 * `customformElement[]` - array of the other components

+Each type can be make nullable by appending `?` suffix.

-Each type is nullable and when property is not set it defaults to the `null` (unless `default` key is defined).
+When `default` value is nullable and when property is not set it defaults to the `null`.
+For non-nullable values it defaults to `0` for numbers, empty string for `String`, `false` for `bool` and min date time for `DateTime`.

 ### YAML -> XML
 In XML the `name` corresponds to the element name.